Archaeological GIS Laboratory

 Fellows of AGL

-Dr. Balázs Major, Archaeologist-Arabist-Historian, Head of Department of Archaeology
+- Dr. Balázs Major, Archaeologist-Arabist-Historian, Head of Institute of Archaeology